 After all, a message doesn’t mean the person has to answer right away, right?
 Is it really rude to message late at night?

 The short answer: In most cases, it is certainly rude.
 People are more alert when they receive messages at night and even though you think they don’t have to read them; a notification is enough to get them out of their well-deserved recreation.

 The classic phone etiquette

 We can compare messaging with calling.
 For many, it is an unspoken rule that phone calls are okay from 8 am to 8 pm, with some people extending that time range to 9 or 10 pm; unless it is an extremely urgent phone call.

 And it is not without reason: in the beginnings of telephonic communications, operators were human, and at some point, they had to stop performing connections to sleep.
 Later, even with the appearance of automated operators, the rule was still valid due to people not wanting their sleep to be disturbed.

 Messages are no different in this sense; even more so, we might feel more compelled to check a phone notification alert than to answer a call.

 No news during the night is good news

 After a long day, it is normal to feel the need to disconnect.
-This is why most people won’t answer a phone call after a certain time in the night.
+This is why most people won’t answer a phone call after a certain time of the night.
 However, some people decide to leave their phones on and check them eventually during the night in case something important comes up.

 And that’s how your message, as innocent as it may be, will come across at first: as an emergency.
 It might only take the message notification late in the night to worry the receptor; it might even trigger an episode of anxiety, worsening the quality of sleep (if not interrupting it completely).
 For health reasons, it’s very polite to avoid sending messages late at night (unless you know well the person).

 Let’s now see some scenarios where messages late at night are common: work situations and relationships.